-DevOps is an IT delivery concept that combines people, practices and tools with the shared goal of accelerating the development of applications and services.
-Adopting DevOps at enterprise level typically requires:
+DevOps is an IT and software delivery concept.
+It combines people, practices, and tools with the shared goal of accelerating the development of applications and services.
+Another way to think of it is the intentional combination of software development with IT operations.

 The continuous development of DevOps practices, as well as other factors like the rapid pace of modern code changes, facilitates a need for DevOps monitoring: a set of tools and processes to support the entire software development lifecycle.
 So, what are the different types of monitoring in DevOps, and which practices and tools are most effective?